tiny-pilot/tinypilot/README.md

 ## Upgrades

 The installation script is idempotent, so you can upgrade to the latest stable release of TinyPilot and its dependencies by just re-running [the quick install script](#simple-installation).

-## Enable read-only filesystem

-You can increase the lifetime of your microSD card and reduce the risk of filesystem corruption from unplanned shutdowns by enabling read-only mode on your Pi.

-As the name implies, the read-only filesystem makes it so that no writes to the filesystem persist across reboots.
-To perform system updates or make permanent changes to your TinyPilot, you'll need to disable the read-only filesystem.

-To enable read-only mode / overlay filesystem:

-1. `sudo raspi-config`
-1. Choose `7 - Advanced options`
-1. Choose `AB - Overlay FS`
-1. When prompted, "Would you like the overlay file system to be enabled?" choose **"Yes"**
-1. When prompted "Would you like the boot partition to be write-protected?" choose **"No"**
-1. Choose "Finish"
-1. When prompted "Would you like to reboot now?" choose "Yes"

-Read-only mode slows down the boot process, so don't worry if your reboot takes 2-3x as long as normal.

-To disable read-only mode, follow the same steps as above, but when prompted, "Would you like the overlay file system to be enabled?" choose **"No"**.

-Alternatively, you can use the [overlayfs](https://github.com/ghollingworth/overlayfs) script to control this behavior without leaving the command-line.

 ## Security considerations